Quantum Circuit Evolution on NISQ Devices: Conclusion

-We proposed an algorithm to alleviate issues common to Variational Quantum Computing.
-Our approach minimizes number of gates in the circuit by discovering an architecture that corresponds to the posed problem via an evolutionary strategy.
-During an iterative process we create a set of mutations and subsequently conduct a tournament to determine the best performing candidates as parents for the next generation.
-We tested our algorithm on a set of Hamiltonians both as simulations and on real quantum hardware.
-On all posed problems the algorithm reliably finds circuits well suited for optimization with slight worsening for experiments on real quantum devices.
-Moreover, the algorithm admits to the following expected properties. \\
+We proposed an algorithm to alleviate issues common to variational quantum computing.
+During an iterative process, the method creates a set of mutants from a parent quantum circuit and subsequently determines the best performing candidates as parents for the next generation.
+We tested our algorithm on a set of Hamiltonians both as simulations and on actual quantum hardware.
+On all posed problems, the algorithm reliably improves circuits according to the objective, with slight worsening for experiments on real-world quantum devices.
+Moreover, the algorithm admits to the following expected properties.

-Non-locality impedes optimization and as such convergence on more local problems proceeds faster.
-Between our experiments with exclusively local terms and the spin-glass model with only $ZZ$ correlation terms this increase in hardness is reflected in our experimental results.
-However, in all cases the optimization yields solid results.
-Furthermore, the increased number Hamiltonian correlation terms implies the requirement for more multi-qubit gates during the ground state preparation.
-The vulnerability of such gates to noise can be observed in our experiments in a deceleration of runs on real hardware relative to the ones simulated.
-Our statistics indicate that the circuit design is indeed intelligent, meaning not only are useful gates visibly preferred but also are redundant gates removed over the course of the optimization.
-In comparison to gradient methods, this gradual circuit simplification yields the most pronounced advantage over other VQE methods. \\
+Non-locality impedes optimization, and as such, convergence on local problems proceeds faster.
+Between our experiments with exclusively local terms and the spin-glass model with only $zz$-correlation terms, this increase in hardness is reflected in our experimental results.
+Furthermore, the increased number of correlation terms in the Hamiltonian implies that more multi-qubit gates are required during the ground state preparation.
+Such gates are more affected by noise, which we observed in our experiments as a deceleration of runs on quantum hardware relative to simulation.
+Our statistics indicate that the circuit design is indeed intelligent, meaning not only are useful gates visibly preferred, but also are redundant gates removed over time.
+In comparison to gradient methods, this gradual circuit simplification is the most pronounced advantage over other VQE methods.

-Comparisons to related work show that few approaches utilize the full breadth of evolution strategies discovered as useful in the computer science literature.
-We show that all mutation operations \textit{insertion, deletion, swapping} and \textit{modification} has approximately equivalent success rates i.e. rates at which the operations provides a useful alteration to the circuit.
-This emphasizes that evolutionary strategies, applied to quantum optimization, is most effective with the full spectrum of operations available to the algorithm. \\
+Comparisons to related work show that few approaches to gradient-free quantum optimization utilize the full spectrum of evolution strategies common in computer science literature.
+We show that all mutation operations (insertion, deletion, swapping, and modification) have approximately equivalent success rates, \ie rates at which the operations provide a useful alteration to the circuit.
+This emphasizes that evolutionary strategies applied to quantum optimization are most effective with the full spectrum of operations available to the algorithm.